Last Updated on February 3, 2023 by Pinpoint 250

-The siphon employs an immersion approach.
+The siphon employs an immersion brewing approach.
 However, it differs from other immersion procedures.

 A heat source heats the water in the lower globe.
 The pressure differential finally forces the water up through a glass stem into the top chamber, known as the hopper.

 When the temperature in the hopper has stabilized (about 202°F), it’s time to add the coffee grounds.

 The water appears to be boiling, but it is not—it is agitated by the air sucked through the stem and into the hopper.

 The heat source is removed when the brewing process is finished, and the pressure changes again, pushing the brewed coffee back into the bottom vessel.

 The filter in the hopper stops the grounds from escaping into the bottom chamber.
 As a result, the brew is smooth and creamy, with no sediment.